TheDaleks/ContentDK/Markdowns/2014-12-04-reciprocal-altruism.md

 The principle of concentrated benefits and distributed costs has meant that issuers have often been able to take advantage of users by manipulating the money supply to their benefit.
 The issuers of money can effectively evade punishment for a failure to be sufficiently altruistic by creating extra units of money at a very low cost.
 Unlike regular folk, who must never run out of money, the issuers can continue to spend and never run out.

-Finally, money as a distributed system is the latest step in the evolution of money<sup><a href="#x" id="ref-x">x</a></sup>.
+Finally, money as a distributed system is the latest step in the evolution of money[^10].
 This is what Bitcoin is.
 The principle which protects Bitcoin from manipulation is the difficulty of changing the behavior of the distributed system.
 Money as a distributed system has no physical presence at all.
 It is one huge ledger, one which must be duplicated over many locations.
 It must be impossible for someone to change a copy without being detected, and there must be some process in place to ensure that all copies remain in agreement.

 Money as a distributed system requires a much greater degree of communication between everyone in order to function properly.
 Fiat money requires that there be one well-known institution, but a money as a distributed system requires everyone to be in communication with everyone else.
 If this is possible, its advantages are many.
 The supply can be strictly limited—not just to some unknown amount of something in the Earth, or to an amount that an issuer can change, but to a specific number that no one can change.
 Trusting a well-designed distributed system is more like trusting the laws of physics than trusting a human agent.
 Because it can be protected by cryptography, it can be made very difficult to steal at a low cost.
 Therefore I would conclude that a distributed system is capable of coming closest to the ideal of perfect delayed reciprocal altruism.